-nfirmed that the fact that higher property values within Centre make this an attractive location for ng potentially higher levels of funding being available astructure.
+Viability work has confirmed that the fact that higher property values within and close to the City Centre make this an attractive location for development meaning potentially higher levels of funding being available for facilities and infrastructure.

-sessment of edge of Cambridge remains largely as it are sustainability benefits to development on the edge y sustainable transport (although access is better close access benefits and the fact that higher property ose to the City Centre make this an attractive location aning that facilities and infrastructure are more viable. ork has confirmed that these benefits would be at the poses of the Green Belt.
+In conclusion the assessment of edge of Cambridge remains largely as it was in 2013.
+There are sustainability benefits to development on the edge of Cambridge namely sustainable transport (although access is better close to radial routes) and access benefits and the fact that higher property values within and close to the City Centre make this an attractive location for development meaning that facilities and infrastructure are more viable.
+However, updated work has confirmed that these benefits would be at the detriment to the purposes of the Green Belt.